ika25/eliza1/README.md

 # How to run Web App

-1)cd- where eliza project is
+1)cd- where eliza project file is

 2)go run main.go